Aggrey Burke: Later life

-Unlike others of his experience Burke never received a professorship.
-He remained at St George's until his retirement, following which he continues with work in psychiatry, writing on black mental health issues and assisting the General Medical Council.
-He also continues to speak and lecture in the UK and abroad.
+Unlike others of his experience, Burke never received a professorship.
+He remained at St George's until his retirement, following which he continued with work in psychiatry, writing on black mental health issues and assisting the General Medical Council.
 In 1994, he gave the Martin Luther King Memorial Lecture entitled "In Search of Freedom".

-In February 2010 he was the keynote speaker at the 5th Annual Huntley Conference, which was on the theme "Young, Black and British: Identity and Community through the generations" and was held at London Metropolitan Archives, where he explained how the supplementary school movement gave new immigrants a sense of being Caribbean.
+In February 2010, Burke was the keynote speaker at the 5th Annual Huntley Conference, which was on the theme "Young, Black and British: Identity and Community through the generations" and was held at London Metropolitan Archives, where he explained how the supplementary school movement gave new immigrants a sense of being Caribbean.

-In April 2016 Burke looked back at some of his own work at a public meeting at London's Learie Constantine Centre (sponsored by Brent Patient Voice and Brent MIND) on the topic "Race and Mental Health: are black communities getting a fair deal?" and, in the context of race, ethnicity, class and trauma, reflected on the statistics that show that young black men may be five times more likely than young men from other groups to be diagnosed with severe schizophrenia.
-In light of his figures on the wide differences between the various Caribbean islanders, collectively referred to as Afro-Caribbean, he has questioned this categorisation.
+In April 2016, Burke looked back at some of his own work at a public meeting at London's Learie Constantine Centre (sponsored by Brent Patient Voice and Brent MIND) on the topic "Race and Mental Health: are black communities getting a fair deal?" and, in the context of race, ethnicity, class and trauma, reflected on the statistics that show that young black men may be five times more likely than young men from other groups to be diagnosed with severe schizophrenia.
+In light of his figures on the wide differences between the various Caribbean islanders, collectively referred to as Afro-Caribbean, he questioned this categorisation.